SLBEF BOARD OF TRUSTEES

 SLBEF Chair | rzamudio@slbef.org

 Ricardo Zamudio has served on the board since the Foundation's inception.
 Ric is an alum from Alpha Chapter at the University of Iowa and is one of the original founders of Sigma Lambda Beta Fraternity.
 He holds a bachelor’s degree in Finance and a minor in Computer Science.
-He currently works for State Farm Insurance.
+He is currently retired, spending > 35 years working for State Farm Insurance.

 Ric has held various fraternal positions including President, Vice President of Programming and Finance.
 He was instrumental in establishing the Sigma Lambda Beta’s Education Foundation in 2001 and served as the Chair until 2009.
 He served as a general member on the Board of Trustees from 2010 to 2015, and once again took on the chair position in 2016.